rgolovnya/static/README.md

-# static

 ## Udacity P3 Jenkins pipelines in AWS

-This project demonstrates a jenkins CI CD pipeline for a S3 based website.
+This project demonstrates a jenkins CI/CD pipeline for a S3 based website.

  The Jenkinsfile has the build setup with linting verification.